josefmonje/html-css-and-basic-bootstrap/chapter1.md

 ```
 > *The text above should be saved into a file with a `.html` extension then viewed in a browser*

-Using Hyper Text Markup Language, markup tags or HTML Elements are used to declare that this document is HTML, it has a properly tagged title and has some content.
+Using Hyper Text Markup Language or HTML, markup tags or HTML Elements are used to declare that this document is HTML, it has a properly tagged title and has some content.

 ### Basic HTML Page Example: